kemenaran/pico8-boot/README.md

 1. Copy the first column of pixels to the last, to restore symetry    ;
 2. Translate the image by 1px, for tiles to be aligned to a 8x8 grid  ; both reduce cases of 5 colors per 8x1 to 4
 3. Crop half of the image, and duplicate it on render (reduce number of palettes per scanline from max 16 to max 8)
-4. TODO: Rotate the original artwork by 1px every line, and back-correct by changing the X-scroll of 1px during HBLANK (see if it helps to reduce the line-by-line diff)
+4. Rotate the original artwork by row_count + [0,1,2,1,0] every line, and back-correct by changing the X-scroll of 1px during HBlank.
+It reduces reduce cases of 4 colors per 8x1 to 3.

+- What if we alternate between two different BG map on each scanline?
+Would that reproduce the "two images merged together" look of the original pictures?

 Tools
 =====